Kiln-AI/demos/end_to_end_project_demo/README.md

 The most important feature of the system is that it generates the correct results, so we started by building a correctness eval.
 This process involved:

 - Creating a eval with a name and prompt
 - Generating synthetic eval data.
-80% of the eval, and 20% for a golden eval set.
+80% for the eval set, and 20% for a golden eval set.
 - I manually labeled the golden dataset, so we could check if the LLM-as-Judge evals in Kiln actually aligned to human judgement.
 - Iterated on judges, trying different prompts and models for the judge until I found one that worked well.
 I got a big jump in judge performance when I added the entire man page for ffmpeg to the judge prompt, and that ended up being the best judge.